An Algebraic Approach to Koopman Classical Mechanics: A modified Hamiltonian and a modified Poisson bracket structure

 Note that we have here \emph{weaponized} the Gibbs equilibrium projection operator in a very global way, because $\hat V$ does not commute with any operator in $\mathcal{C}_Y$, which is anathema to, for example, a local quantum physics perspective\cite{Haag} but is a commonplace in practical physics: whenever we use the Born rule to generate a transition probability such as $|\langle\hat B|\hat A\rangle|^2$, we implicitly use a measurement operator $|\hat B\rangle\langle\hat B|=\hat B\hat V\hat B^\dagger$ in a state with density operator $|\hat A\rangle\langle\hat A|=\hat A\hat V\hat A^\dagger$.

-Constrained classical mechanics can be modeled in the first instance as a limit of unconstrained classical mechanics for which the Hamiltonian function of systems that are not on the constraint surface (which is taken to be embedded in an unconstrained phase space) becomes arbitrarily large, so that in the limit the Gibbs equilibrium distribution assigns zero probability.
-We also note that quantum field theory has not historically introduced constraints, instead using only deformations of the Hamiltonian operator of the simple harmonic oscillator and taking the algebra of observables to be restricted to be the commutant of the symmetries of the dynamics.
-For our purposes here, therefore, we will consider below, as for unconstrained classical mechanics, only properties of the state defined by Eq. (\ref{GeneratingFunction}).
+Constrained classical mechanics can in any case be modeled in the first instance as a limit of unconstrained classical mechanics, as in \S\ref{UnconstrainedCM}, for which the Hamiltonian function of systems that are not on the constraint surface (which is taken to be embedded in an unconstrained phase space) becomes arbitrarily large, so that in the limit the Gibbs equilibrium distribution assigns zero probability except on the constraint surface.
+At the level of experimental raw data, we cannot confirm that a real experimental apparatus always lies absolutely precisely on a singular constrained surface.
+We also note that quantum field theory has historically only constrained the algebra of observables to be the commutant of the symmetries of the dynamics, which mathematicians typically also restrict to $\mathcal{B}(\mathcal{H})$, which for classical mechanics we can construct as the double commutant of the Liouvillian, $\mathcal{B}(\mathcal{H})\supset\mathcal{C}=\{\hat L\}''$.
+For our purposes here, therefore, we will consider below, as for unconstrained classical mechanics, only properties of the state and the Hilbert space defined by Eq. (\ref{GeneratingFunction}).